apache/couchdb/src/docs/src/config/csrt.rst

    `all_rpc_workers` logger matcher being enabled for querying.
-We should probably extend the Logger Matchers logic to allow for specific Logger Matchers to only be utilized for the querying APIs, and allow for more stringent filters when decided to generate a lifecyle report.
+We should probably extend the Logger Matchers logic to allow for specific Logger Matchers to only be utilized for the querying APIs, and allow for more stringent filters when decided to generate a lifecycle report.